Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ```

 ## Part B - Add loop counter and Button; display messages on serial port
-Now we will add a push button for digital input and start using the USB serial port for diagnostic output - a fantastically useful diagnostic tool.
+Now we will add a push button for digital input.
+We will also start using the USB serial port for diagnostic output - a fantastically useful diagnostic tool.
 Note that this USB serial port can also be used for input.
 - https://github.com/Mark-MDO47/ArduinoClass/blob/master/01_BlinkingLED/01_Blinking_LED_part_B_Schematic.pdf

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/01_BlinkingLED_part_B_Schematic.png "Circuit Diagram of 01-Part-B: add button")